 100 /var/lib/dpkg/status

-The package also supports a headless-safe version check over SSH, which is useful when you are verifying the install from a terminal before opening the graphical browser:
+The package also supports a terminal-only version check, which is useful when you are verifying the install before opening the graphical browser:

 brave-browser --version